-If you choose to send your mattress to us, please make sure it’s relatively clean.
+If you choose to send your sleeping pad to us, please make sure it’s relatively clean.
 We don’t need to be able to eat off of your mattress (nor do we want to, believe me), but some mattresses have shown up here that appear to have been used extensively and exclusively by goats—the scary kind you find on death metal album covers, not the cute fluffy ones that faint when they get excited.
 If that’s your mattress, clean it by inflating it and wiping it down with a mild detergent.
 Follow-up with a rinse, and let it dry out before shipping it to us.

 Please note, if your mattress is excessively dirty or has a strong off-putting odor when it arrives at the repair office, it will not be worked on or evaluated and instead will be returned with cleaning instructions.

 This brings us to another point: Keeping your mattress clean is very important to its longevity.
 For folks who are on long-term camping trips, body oils, bug spray, and sunscreen can all contribute to the breakdown of the laminates that bond the external fabrics to the internal components.
 This goes for the foam, cores of self-inflating models and the internal baffles in one of our NeoAir® models.
 Using a sheet on the mattress and cleaning it regularly (both the sheet and the mat) will help you get the most out of your mattress.